wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

   }
   ```

 * `id`  is a unique identifier for your script.
 For example, a randomly generated GUID.
+This is the "component-
 * `name` is the name of your script as it will appear in the [Wix Developers Center](https://dev.wix.com/apps/my-apps).
 It can only contain letters and the hyphen (-) character.
 * `scriptType` is an enum used by Wix's Cookie Consent Banner tool to determine whether site visitors consent to having your script run during their visit.
 Possible values are:
   * `"ESSENTIAL"`: Enables site visitors to move around the site and use essential features like secure and private areas crucial to the functioning of the site.